For applicants with vocational education and training study

 - English language proficiency

-Visit our courses site to find out the minimum admission criteria needed for entry into a particular course.
+Search our courses to find out the minimum admission criteria needed for entry into a particular course.

 Depending on your previous study and the course you want to apply for, you may qualify for Credit for Recognised Learning (CRL).
 Curtin grants credit for units within your course that you may have previously completed through study or work experience.
 If you are eligible for CRL, you may receive exemptions from doing part of the course.
 You will need to lodge your completed credit transfer application, along with the necessary documentation, at the time of applying to Curtin.